- The takeaway from this episode is … that happiness will come when you are truly yourself.

 You wouldn’t have a lot of confidence in spending counterfeit money, would you?

 You’d feel like a fake if you bought a knockoff counterfeit piece of jewelry or clothing, so why would you want anything to do with counterfeit happiness.
 With so many fakes and frauds in the world, people are on the lookout for counterfeits.
 Therefore, why would anyone think they could get away with counterfeiting their happiness?

 Let’s take a look at happiness and pleasure.

 People, who are in a happy marriage for 50 years never call it a pleasurable marriage, do they? … although pleasure may be a component.
-Here are some common examples of temporary pleasures; eating the wrong type of food, unhealthy habits, a ride on a roller coaster, casual sex, and gossiping are just a few unhealthy temporary pleasures.
+Here are some common examples of temporary pleasures; eating the wrong type of food, unhealthy habits, casual sex, and gossiping are just a few unhealthy temporary pleasures.

 How do pleasure and happiness work together?

 When you chase pleasure what you are doing to yourself is depleting the dopamine in your brain.
 The pleasure uses it up.
 On the other hand, when you are in a happy state you increase serotonin in your brain.
 The two balance each other out unless you seek the thrill of dopamine.

 If you continue to chase pleasure … you will deplete both the dopamine and the serotonin, leaving you with a new feeling – depression.
 Depressed that you can’t get happy will lead to many self-destructive choices.
 In an attempt to chase more pleasure, people take pharmaceutical or recreational drugs for their depression, or they drink alcohol to help them forget about their lack of happiness or alleviate the stress in their life.

 The key to your long-term well-being and mental health is in deciphering the difference between seeking pleasure or happiness.